 - 2 large garlic cloves, peeled

-If your shrimp don't come deveined, this is pretty easy to do.
+- If your shrimp does not come deveined, this is pretty easy to do.
 Remove the shell (which is usually already cut) and use a small knife to cut along the back side of the shrimp.
 There will be a slimy dark "line" that becomes exposed.
 Remove that from the shrimp and rinse.
-Pat your shrimp dry.
+Pat the shrimp dry.

 - Place all the ingredients except shrimp in a food processor and blend it till almost smooth.
 Pour sauce over the shrimp, toss, and place in the refrigerator to marinate 30min to an hour.
 If using a grill, thread your shrimp onto skewers.

 - Prepare your grill or grill pan to medium high heat.
 Place your shrimp on the hot grill or grill pan and cook, not moving for 2 minutes.
 Flip and cook on the other side another 2-3 minutes, depending on the size of your shrimp.
 You want them to be opaque with no clear/grayish parts.
 Serve immediately or cover and chill for up to 2 days.

 - If you're sensitive to tomatoes, simply remove the tomato paste from the marinade.
 It's not *quite* as good, but still really flavorful and delicious.

 - Make sure the shrimp is completely defrosted before using.
 You can defrost quickly in a bowl of cold water, changing the water out every 20 minutes until shrimp have defrosted.